drtomonroe/drtomonroe.github.io/research_overview/index.md

   The details of how cells and tissues self-organize with remarkable fidelity have become increasingly clear, yet we cannot engineer organs de novo.
 Simultaneously, we have made incredible advances in defining the pieces of the larger puzzle that is complex inheritence, but we remain woefully inadequate at predicting outcomes from genotypes alone.
 The crux of these issues is our nascent understanding of cis and trans genetic interactions.
 My work is in pursuit of a better understanding of how cells integrate gene expression and gene function across space and time. <strong>I am driven by a central ethos that understanding how cells interpret DNA to form healthy humans will lead to innovation that improves the quality of human life.</strong>
 </p>
 <p align="left">
-     This work is framed around the discovery, validation, and mechanistic mapping of high and low impact genetic variants.
-An important extension to that approach being the interpretation of variants within the context of local modifiers, non-additive interactions, and background effects.
+     This work is framed around the discovery, validation, and mechanistic mapping of genetic variants.
+An important extension to that approach being the interpretation of variants within the context of local modifiers, non-additive interactions, and environmental influences.
 This topic is acutely relevant as clinical genetics becomes more routine, especially in diverse populations and given the nature of trait polygenicity.
 In my view, multi-allelic predictive models informed by defined molecular pathomechanisms will revolutionize the prevention and treatment of cardiomyopathies.
 My general strategy sorts into three types of projects:
 </p>